acmsigsoft/EmpiricalStandards/docs/Replication.md

   - [ ] the artifacts of the original study
   - [ ] the context variables of the original study that might have affected the design of the study or interpretation of the results
   - [ ] the major findings of the original study
-- [ ]	EITHER: describes overlap or interactions with the original study author(s)
+- [ ] EITHER: describes overlap or interactions with the original study author(s)<br/>
         OR: confirms that the original study author(s) were not involved in the replication
 - [ ] describes and justifies any differences from the original study (design, participants, artifacts, procedures, data collection, or analysis)

 <results>